emujintsogo/job-title-clustering/README.md

 # Break Through AI Final Project - Job Title Clustering

-A machine learning pipeline for analyzing and clustering job descriptions.
+A machine learning pipeline for analyzing and clustering job descriptions, using a dataset of over 20,000 web-scraped job postings.
 The project classifies job posting sentences, trains local classifiers, and performs clustering and topic modeling on job descriptions.

 ## Features